openclimatefix/uk-pv-backtest/README.md

 ### Compiling Raw PVNet Files
 PVNet produces a single netcdf file (.nc) per initialisation time.
 These files need to be combined together.
 The script to do this is called `compile_raw_files.py`.
-This will produce a zarr file containing all the data.
+This will produce a zarr file containing the data.

 The `filter_zarr_to_csv.py` script turns the data from a zarr into a csv, keeping just the national forecast rather than the GSP level forecasts.
 This needs to be performed for the Intraday and Dayahead forecasts separately.

 Once the files are in the correct format, the `merge_and_blend_prob.py` script can be used.
-This merges the two datasets together and blends the forecasts together based on defined weightings in the script.
+This merges the two datasets together and blends the forecasts together based on defined weightings at different forecast horizons in the script.

-The file then runs through a last formatting script called, `format_forecast.py`.
+The data then needs to run through a last formatting script called, `format_forecast.py`.
 This script adds the PVLive installed capacity and outputs the final forecast file.

 #### Additional notes on compiling forecasts

 - Legacy archive scripts from previous projects have been included in this repo and can be found in `/scripts/archived_scripts/` folder.
-- Previously the combination of the day ahead forecasts from NationalXG and intraday forecasts from PVNet were blended together.
+- Previously the combination of the day ahead forecasts from NationalXG and Intraday forecasts from PVNet were blended together.
 Now only PVNet is used however, previous use of NationalXG has determined some of the formatting choices made in the code.
-- The formatting functions have been kept modular to allow for ease if new models with different formats are to be used and data to be checked along the way.
+- The formatting functions have been kept modular.

-### National XG formatting
+#### National XG formatting

-Previously scripts have been written for interpolating hourly forecasts to half hourly `interpolate_30min.py`.
-And also for unnormalising forecasts using the installed capacity for PVLive `unnorm_forecast.py`.
+Scripts have been written for interpolating hourly forecasts to half hourly `interpolate_30min.py` and for unnormalising forecasts using the installed capacity for PVLive `unnorm_forecast.py`.

 ## Post Formatting

-Notebooks for checking the data and comparing the forecasts are found in `/notebooks/`
+Notebooks for verifying the data and comparing forecasts is found in `/notebooks/`
 - `check_blending.ipynb` can be used to verify the blending of the forecasts.
-- `check_forecast_consistency.ipynb` can be used to validate various aspects of the forecast data.
+- `check_forecast_consistency.ipynb` can be used to check data quality.
-- `compare_forecast_error.ipynb` can be used to compare the error of the forecasts to previous forecasts/different models.
+- `compare_forecast_mae.ipynb` can be used to compare the error of the forecasts to previous forecasts and models.
 Previous forecasts can be moved to the `/data/compare_forecasts` folder to use this notebook.

 ### Additional scripts

-Check for missing data using the `missing_data.py` file.
+Check for missing data in the backtest using the `missing_data.py` file.
 This script checks the data for gaps in the forecasts and outputs a csv detailing the size and start of the gaps.

 To name the file in the standardised format, use the `rename_forecast_file.py` script.
-For model version numbers, the pvnet_app version number is used.
+For model version numbers, the [pvnet_app](https://github.com/openclimatefix/uk-pvnet-app) version number is used.

 ## Uploading Data to Google Storage

-It is best to upload the raw backtest data to a Google storage as you will likely be able to process data much faster due to high bandwidth.
-You can do this using `gsutil`
+After running a backtest, the raw data can be uploaded to Google Storage.
+The `gsutil` command line tool can be used:

 `gsutil -m cp -r [LOCAL_FILE_PATH] gs://[BUCKET_NAME]/[OBJECT_NAME]`

-Don't forget to use `-m` to significantly speed up the transfer.
+The `-m` flag enables parallel multi-threading, allowing multiple files to be transferred simultaneously which significantly speeds up the transfer.

 Data can then be downloaded onto another machine for processing.